sunyang713/sabor-site/README.md

 # Sabor's Website

+readme and wiki todo:
+ - standard/basic tasks, i.e., board list update, team list update, board-images
+ - how to develop tips (mdn for js and css, documentation for everything else)
+ - how to add a new page
+ - styling wiki
+ - react wiki
+ - redux wiki
+ - webpack and gulp wiki (hint: don't)

 Minimum, barebones client-side-only pseudo-dynamic (but really static) javascript application. constructed through careful research and inclusion of only the top and most necessary packages.

 Lol jk this is has a buttload of packages which is really frustrating.